amina0806/terraform-aws-security-multi-account/docs/compliance-index.md

 | **4 — Security Hub & GuardDuty** | Threat detection, incident dashboard | A.12.4 → 8.15, A.12.6 → 8.8, A.16.1 → 5.25 | 3.1 GuardDuty, 3.2 Security Hub | D5.5 threat detection, CC-06 | Threat & vulnerability management, security monitoring |
 | **5 — OPA Policy-as-Code** | Terraform plan eval, CI/CD enforcement | A.12.6 → 8.8, A.12.4 → 8.15, A.18.2.2 → 5.36, A.9.2.3 → 5.18 | 1.1 MFA, 2.x log checks, 3.x GuardDuty/SecHub | D3.2 secure by design, D5.3 IAM | Secure development lifecycle, automated compliance |
 | **6 — Organizations & SCPs** | DenyLeaveOrg, Protect Security Services, RestrictRegions | A.5.1.1 → 5.1, A.12.4 → 8.15, A.9.1.2 → 5.12, A.9.2.3 → 5.18 | 1.1 MFA, 1.5 IAM, 1.6 Root disabled, 2.1 CloudTrail | D5.2 IAM, D5.5 GuardDuty, D1/D2 logging, CC-06 | Governance, access control, continuous monitoring |

----

-## 🌍 Why This Matters

-- **Global to Local Alignment** — Demonstrates awareness of ISO 27001 (international), CIS AWS (industry baseline), and Saudi/UAE national frameworks.
-- **Dual ISO 27001 Mapping** — Includes both **2013** and **2022** numbering to support organizations mid-transition.
-- **Evidence-Based** — Each step of the Secure AWS Baseline project is backed by Terraform code, OPA policy, and screenshots proving control enforcement.
-- **Recruiter & Auditor Friendly** — Shows not just “what I built” but **how it maps to compliance requirements**, which is key for security engineering, compliance, and cloud governance roles.